Want your kids to enjoy low-carb lunches? Dunk the junk food? Eat healthily and not spend all day in the kitchen?

 - Top 10 Myths Of Low-Carb Kids

-- Ask them to highlight the foods they like from the printable Ultimate Guide To Low Carb Lunches.
+- Ask your children to highlight the foods they like from the printable Ultimate Guide To Low-Carb Lunches.

-- Ask them to add their own suggestions.
+- Ask your children to add their own suggestions.

 - Highlight new foods as they begin to enjoy them.

 - Get a lunch box with little compartments or a mini fishing tackle box.
 Use small containers, silicon cupcake cases, bento boxes, etc. Children love picking at lots of different foods and grazing.

 - What would you put inside a sandwich?
 Give that.
 Just miss out the bread.

 - Add plenty of good fats.
 Keep them fuller for longer so they don’t end up at the corner shop after school.